 North Carolina’s teen pregnancy rate consistently ranks among the highest in the nation and is considerably higher than the U.S. rate.
 In 2010, the North Carolina Department of Health and Human Services was awarded federal funding through the Affordable Care Act to continue its work addressing teen pregnancy in the state.
 This funding, known as the Personal Responsibility Education Program (PREP) , is designed to educate adolescents on both abstinence and contraception to prevent pregnancy and sexually transmitted infections (STIs), including HIV/AIDS, and adulthood preparation subjects such as healthy relationships, healthy life skills, and parent-child communication.
 In North Carolina the PREP initiative is called PREPare for Success.

-PREPare for Success funding represents a critical opportunity to support the implementation and institutionalization of the recently passed Healthy Youth Act, which requires North Carolina schools to adopt a comprehensive sexuality education approach in health education classes.
-To achieve this goal, PREPare for Success funding will be used to support the North Carolina Comprehensive School Health Training Center to provide teacher training, curricular materials and ongoing technical support to approximately 25 school systems to implement the Making Proud Choices! evidence-based curriculum as an integrated component of their middle school Healthful Living curriculum.
-Preference for funding will be given to school systems with high teen pregnancy/Sexually Transmitted Disease (STD) and low educational attainment rates.
+PREPare for Success funding represents a critical opportunity to support the implementation and institutionalization of the 2009 Healthy Youth Act, which requires North Carolina schools to adopt a comprehensive sexuality education approach in health education classes.
+To achieve this goal, PREPare for Success funding supports the North Carolina Comprehensive School Health Training Center at East Carolina University to provide facilitator and teacher training, curricula materials and ongoing technical support to school systems and community based organizations to implement evidence-based curricula.
+Community Based Organizations, middle schools and high schools receive training, resources and support to implement Making Proud Choices!, Reducing the Risk and/or Promoting Health Among Teens.
+These evidence-based curricula have been proven effective in reducing risks associated with teen pregnancy.
+Preference for training and resources is given to school systems and community-based organizations in counties ranking in the top 50 for teen birth rates.